 Regular petrol is usually labeled as ‘Unleaded 91’, while mixtures up to 102 RON are also widely available.
 Your engine is designed to work with a minimum RON, which can be found by opening the fuel flap of your car.
 ‘Unleaded Petrol Only’ means RON 91 petrol will work fine, while ‘Premium Unleaded Only’ means RON 95 or higher.
 Using a RON 95 or 98 petrol in an engine designed for 91 is fine, but the opposite isn’t.
 Using RON 91 petrol in an engine designed for use with premium fuels is damaging in the long term.

-TEL was used to prevent engine knock in the 1920s when petrol had much lower octane ratings, but its environmental and health effects were not exposed till the 1970s, when ‘TEL phasedown’ in petrols was implemented.
-However TEL use continues to this day in some developing countries.
+In order to prolong engine life and reduce fuel consumption, people soon started finding ways to reduced engine ‘knock’.
+Tetraethyllead (TEL) was initially used to prevent engine knock in the 1920s when petrol had much lower octane ratings, but its environmental and health effects were exposed in the 1970s, 50 whole years later!
+‘TEL phasedown’ in petrols was implemented banning its use as an additive; however TEL use continues even to this day, especially in some developing countries.

 TEL combustion: (CH3CH2)4Pb + 13 O2 → 8 CO2 + 10 H2O + Pb

-Another relatively cheap antiknock agent which is the most widely used today; RON 91 petrol containing 10% ethanol is known as E10, and generally has a RON of 94.
+A relatively cheap and thankfully much less toxic antiknock agent widely used today is ethanol; RON 91 petrol containing 10% ethanol is known as E10, and generally has a RON of 94.
 However ethanol releases about 40% less energy than petrol upon burning, which in turn means increased fuel consumption2.
 Running E10 means you will use ~3% more fuel than if you used RON 91 petrol, but obviously with better performance.
 Therefore if E10 is more than 3% cheaper than RON 91 where you are, it’s a good idea to start using it!
 The same goes with E20 (if it’s >6% cheaper than RON 91), which has shown to be safe to use in general engines with no long term detrimental effects3.

 Furthermore, carbon monoxide and unburned hydrocarbons emissions from combustion of unleaded petrol are reduced upon addition of ethanol – by about 46.5% and 24.3% respectively for CO and HC across all engine speeds4.
 Go ethanol!